howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 1. `error`: In case the request fails, this field will contain information about what exactly went wrong.
 1. `data`: This is the actual data that was received from the server.
 It has the `links` property which represents a list of `Link` elements.

-> In fact, the injected props contains even more functionality.
+> In fact, the injected props contain even more functionality.
 You can read more in the [API overview](https://www.apollographql.com/docs/react/essentials/queries.html#render-prop).

 That's it!
 You should see the exact same screen as before.